“What inspires me is to give a helping hand to somebody and watch them parlay that into something meaningful.”

 It’s not as though they don’t have plenty of pressing professional obligations: John is co-founder and partner of HM Capital Partners LLC, a private equity firm, and Lyn owns her own interior design business.
 It’s just that they firmly believe in using their resources for the good of the community – and not just financially, but with committed personal involvement.

-“What inspires me is to give a helping hand to somebody and watch them parlay that into something really meaningful in their lives,” says Lyn, who also serves on the DCCCD Foundation board of directors.
-“It’s not a handout, just a helping hand – and it’s very gratifying to be able to offer that.”
+“What inspires me is to give a helping hand to somebody and watch them parlay that into something really meaningful in their lives,” says Lyn, “It’s not a handout, just a helping hand – and it’s very gratifying to be able to offer that.”

 Lending a helping hand has long been a family affair: John, Lyn and their five children are trustees of the Muse Education Foundation, supporting several private educational institutions.
 They have also donated time and money to renovating Booker T. Washington High School and to the Chiapas Project, supporting women’s microfinancing loans in Latin America.